- You get to use your skills for a higher purpose and value,

 Episcopal Diocese of Virginia – A religious organization that contains a community of 2.2 million members at 110 dioceses, in America and abroad.
 The Diocese of Virginia is a community of more than 68,000 baptized members and 425 clergies in 38 counties, containing several cities of central, northern & northwestern Virginia.
 Serving the world through 180 congregations, six schools, two diocesan centers, six diocesan homes, and home to the largest Anglican seminary in the world.
 The diocesan community strives to support and grow our priority ministries: healing across differences; resourcing God’s mission; sharing the faith of Jesus with youth and others; and honoring and caring for God’s creation.

 Friends Association for Children – A non-profit organization for children and family agencies that has served the Central Virginia community for over 140 years.
 FRIENDS began in 1871 as an orphanage in historic Jackson Ward.
 Today, it operates two multi-service licensed child development centers in Richmond.
 Currently, FRIENDS serves nearly 1,000 children, ages six weeks to 17 years of age, through a broad array of services.
 FRIENDS children gain critical literacy and developmental skills that are needed to succeed in school & life.
 Additionally, children achieve a greater understanding by appreciating their community and the world around them.

-10. Mentor VA – A non-profit organization that promotes effective youth mentoring by increasing the capacity and sustainability of mentoring programs, and providing resources to support the mentoring field throughout the Commonwealth of Virginia.
-MENTOR Virginia’s mission is to partner with youth mentoring programs to help grow their impact, because high quality mentoring transforms lives and strengthens Virginia communities.
+Mentor Virginia – A non-profit organization that promotes effective youth mentoring by increasing the capacity and sustainability of mentoring programs, and providing resources to support the mentoring field throughout the Commonwealth of Virginia.
+MENTOR Virginia’s mission is to partner with youth mentoring programs to help grow their impact because high quality mentoring ends up transforming lives and strengthening Virginia’s communities.
 MENTOR Virginia is an affiliate of MENTOR: The National Mentoring Partnership.
 Every young person in Virginia who needs a mentor will have a trained mentor.
 MENTOR Virginia is an independent, 501 (c) 3 organization founded in 1993 to provide training and program assistance for mentors & mentoring programs around Virginia.
 Today, MENTOR Virginia promotes effective mentoring in Virginia by increasing the capacity of mentoring programs, developing new programs, and advocating for resources to support the mentoring field.